-A very original and very funny guide to the Tuscan capital, the one written by Enzo Carro, which reveals its playful intent from the title.
+A very original and very funny guide to the Tuscan capital, the one written by Enzo Carro, which reveals its playful intent right from the title.

-In fact, the guide is full of curiosities, news, playful anecdotes about illustrious and lesser known personalities, which, as the author points out, “denote the creativity, the wit and the diplomatic irreverence of the Florentine people”.
+In fact, the guide is full of curiosities, news, joking anecdotes about illustrious and lesser-known personalities, which, as the author is keen to point out, “denote the creativity, wit and diplomatic irreverence of the Florentine people”.

-Thanks to the collaboration of the publishing house with the Photographic group DGT Florence and with the Municipality of Bagno a Ripoli, the initiative to organize a suggestive was also born photographic exhibition inspired by the places mentioned by the guide and hosted these days at the Sala Ruah of Bagno a Ripoli.
+Thanks to the collaboration of the publishing house with the Photographic group DGT Florence and with the Municipality of Bagno a Ripoli, the initiative to organize a suggestive one was also born photographic exhibition inspired by the places mentioned by the guide and hosted these days at the Sala Ruah of Bagno a Ripoli.

 Enzo Carro.
 Neapolitan author, singer, actor and musician.
 Since 1983 he lives and works in Florence where, due to his versatility, he is nicely nicknamed the "Partenopeo and part ...
 Florentine".
 He has published: The heredity of Partenope.
 The journey of Neapolitan singing from the ancient rapsodi to the modern neomelodici (2001); I want to be a comedian.
 First aid manual for actors, authors and directors (2006); The double sense bingo.
 Historical essay and bizarre poems on the Neapolitan tombola (2012).